-The grapes for this wine come from a single plot located north of Orange, in the vineyards of the Côtes du Rhône, where the soil is rich and has excellent drainage due to fine gravel found just below the surface.
-The region around the Côtes du Rhône Villages offers terroir that produce a fresh and aromatic Grenache.
+VITICULTURE: The grapes for this wine come from a single plot located north of Orange, in the vineyards of the Cotes du Rhone, where the soil is rich and has excellent drainage due to fine gravel found just below the surface.
+The region around the Cotes du Rhone Villages offers terroir that produce a fresh and aromatic Grenache.
 It is a great match for the Syrah and Mourvèdre grown in the same area.

-The grapes were harvested in the second part of September, when they were at optimum maturity.
-The tannins from the Syrah are sufficient to provide structure and the capacity for ageing.
-The wine is aged in concrete vats for a period of twelve to eighteen months and then released one month after bottling.
+VINIFICATION: The grapes were harvested in the second part of September.
+The tannins from the Syrah are sufficient to provide structure and the capacity for aging.
+The wine is aged in concrete vats for a period of 12-18 months and released one month after bottling.

 Producer: André Brunel